Introduction

 Hydraulic System

-Disc ploughs and disc harrows come in hydraulic and non-hydraulic types.
-If you need to frequently adjust the direction of the disc plough or disc harrow, a hydraulic model will be more convenient for you.
+Then, both disc ploughs and disc harrows come in hydraulic and non-hydraulic versions.
+If you need to frequently adjust the direction of the disk plough or disk harrow, the hydraulic version will be more convenient for you.

-After comparing various factors, you should now understand the differences between them and know how to narrow down your choices to make a better decision.
-If you still have questions, feel free to contact us at ANON.
-As an experienced supplier, we can provide you with expert advice.
+After comparing various aspects, I am sure you have understood the differences between them and realize that you can narrow down your choices based on certain factors to make a more suitable decision.
+If you still have any questions, feel free to consult us at ANON.
+As a reputable supplier, we will provide you with professional advice.

-I recommend to regularly check the condition of the parts.
-After using the disc harrow, clean it promptly to remove any dirt.
-Also, apply lubricating oil to parts that experience frequent friction to reduce wear.
-If any parts are excessively worn or damaged, replace them with original parts to ensure quality.
+You need to regularly check the condition of the parts.
+After ploughing with a disc rake, clean them promptly to prevent dirt accumulation.
+Additionally, apply lubricating oil to the frequently rubbed parts to minimize wear.
+If any parts show excessive wear or damage, replace them with original parts to ensure quality.